You Can’t Change Your Life Without Changing Your Life

 There was a time about a decade ago that I decided I needed cardio in my life.
 I wasn’t getting up hills as quickly and without effort as I had in previous years.
 I knew I had to do something, but I wasn’t sure what.

-I knew that whatever exercise I chose needed to be easy, cheap and manageable, or I’d never keep doing it, so I committed to walking 30-60 minutes at least three times a week.
+I knew that whatever exercise I chose needed to be easy, cheap and manageable so I’d never keep doing it.
+I committed to walking 30-60 minutes at least three times a week.
 Walking with intent, hard enough so I could feel it.

 I have friends who’ve invested tons into gyms and personal trainers and all kinds of gear who haven’t seen the results I have… just from walking.
 After a while I added other types of workouts, but all that walking made for a very solid base.
 I do it early every day (if I leave it until later I seem to be able to talk myself out of it!) and my Apple Watch tracks my progress.
 That part isn’t necessary, but the metrics seem to make it more real to me: more like a program.
 I listen to the voices in my head as I walk: it’s a great way for me to engage mentally with my work in progress.
 But listening to music or even an audio book or podcast is a welcome break sometimes, too.